 The Panama Hotel, more than 100 years old, is a designated national historic landmark in the Japanese quarter of Seattle’s Chinatown-International District.
 The hotel’s throwback teahouse takes loose leaves very seriously—it’s also the rare example that stocks a limited bar.
 The simple cocktails are made even better by the addition of tea.
 For instance, a Soju Martini is mellowed by an oceanic Japanese green tea.
 A pot of dark, roasty oolong—suitable for multiple steepings—plus a shot of whiskey can make for a deeply satisfying boilermaker if combined, or, if sipped separately, a bracing drink that’s an uplifting alternative to a beer and a shot.

-Adam H. Callaghan is the editor of Eater Seattle and a freelance writer and editor specializing in food, fermentation, beverage, and travel.
+Adam H. Callaghan is the editor of Eater Seattle and a freelance writer and editor specializing in food, fermentation, beverages, and travel.
 He hails from Maine and lives in Seattle with his partner, Stasia, and a variety of bubbling Ball jars.